The Global Digital Rights Coalition (GDRC) aims to promote a people-centric and rights-based digital future.

 Who we are

-The GDRC-WSIS is a collective of civil society organisations from the Global Majority and Global North, offering our shared expertise to advance human rights and multistakeholderism in the WSIS+20 review process.
-We believe that the WSIS+20 review process and its outcomes should be anchored in international human rights law, and require meaningful multistakeholder engagement and procedures.
+The Global Digital Rights Coalition (GDRC) is a collective of civil society organisations from the Global Majority and Global North, offering our shared expertise to anchor global tech policy and governance in international human rights law and to guarantee meaningful multistakeholder engagement.

-As a collective, we are committed to working with UN member states and other stakeholders throughout the review to ensure that its outcomes respond to the full range of challenges faced by our societies to achieve a people-centric and rights-based digital future.
+As a collective, we are committed to working with UN member states and other stakeholders to ensure the outcomes of global tech policy and governance processes achieve a people-centric and rights-based digital future.

 Our members are: